 Email is still king when it comes to reaching people.

 Hubspot shares that 99% of consumers check their email daily and that 73% of millennials prefer business communications to come via email.

 It’s best to contact your clients after they’ve had the opportunity to experience your service.
 So, give them time to do so – and process the experience a bit – before reaching out.

 Now, you could just make a blanket request for feedback.

 But if there’s specific information that you’re hoping to learn, that’s not the best approach.
-We recommend that you include a survey with targeted questions (more on that below).
+We recommend including a survey with targeted questions (more on that below).

 Keep your message short and sweet.
-Provide a link or clickable button to take the reader directly to the included survey.
-And, sweeten the pot by offering a reward for completing the survey.
-This could be a discount for a future purchase, a gift card or any other reward that your clients would value.
+Provide a link or clickable button to take the reader to the included survey.
+And sweeten the pot by offering a reward for completing the survey.
+This could be a discount for a future purchase, a gift card, or any other reward your clients would value.

 And make sure it’s clear the email is from you.
 Far too many emails are generic emails that could have been sent by thousands of other businesses.
 This is where you should smartly incorporate your agency’s or business’s brand identity (including your logo and brand colors).

 Finally, automate your email campaigns so that they send on a regular schedule triggered by your clients’ activity.
 Tools like Constant Contact, Intercom, MailChimp, and Drip are all worth looking into.
 And, once you’ve set these email campaigns up, they run automatically – making this a low-time-investment technique with great potential returns.